Aligning the c-suite with cyber risk management

 IT and business leaders have rarely seen eye-to-eye on cybersecurity, but today the friction seems more pronounced than ever.
-New Trend Micro research found that over 90% of IT decision makers believe their organization would be willing to compromise on cybersecurity in favor of other goals.
+Trend Micro research found that over 90% of IT decision makers believe their organization would be willing to compromise on cybersecurity in favor of other goals.

-The new report also reveals that 50% of IT leaders and 38% of business decision makers think the C-suite completely understands cyber risks.
+Trend Micro research also reveals that 50% of IT leaders and 38% of business decision makers think the C-suite completely understands cyber risks.
 Some believe this is because the field is too complex and fast-changing.
 But others argue that their boards either don’t try hard enough or simply don’t want to understand.

 In addition, more than 80% of IT managers surveyed felt pressured to downplay the severity of cyber risks to their board in fear of sounding too negative or repetitive.
-While an understandable concern, IT leaders play a critical role in helping the boardroom clearly understand the cyber risk landscape in order to boost cybersecurity investments and enable the organization to grow.
+While an understandable concern, IT leaders play a critical role in helping the boardroom clearly understand the cyber risk landscape to boost cybersecurity investments and enable the organization to grow.

 Disagreements aren’t only between IT leaders and the C-suite, friction between IT and business decision makers runs throughout organizations.
 Case in point: IT leaders are nearly twice as likely as their counterparts to believe that ultimate responsibility for managing and mitigating risk should be with their own colleagues or the CISO.